hcarminati/hcarminati/README.md

 I am deeply passionate about programming and design, and am fascinated by the creativity and problem-solving that comes into play in both fields individually and as a pair.

 * 🌍  I'm based in Boston, MA
-* 🚀  I'm currently working on [Trading Cards Tracker](http://github.com/hcarminati/TradingCardsTracker)
+* 🚀  I'm currently working on [Study Algorithms](https://github.com/hcarminati/study-algorithms) and [Trading Cards Tracker](http://github.com/hcarminati/TradingCardsTracker)
 * 🧠  I'm learning everything Full-Stack
 * 🤝  I'm open to collaborating on web app projects
 * 👀  I’m looking for help in finding project ideas that can improve my coding skills